CYTOREADER

 The manual evaluation of cytological slides for patient diagnosis still has a subjective component.
 In addition, the organisational needs for handling large amounts of slides, archival and quality control remain.
 Aside from practical challenges, the question emerged whether assisted or automatic slide reading could match or even further improve sensitivity and specificity of the actual diagnoses.

 To address those questions, Prof. Niels Grabe and Dr. Bernd Lahrmann of the Steinbeis Transfer Center for Medical Systems Biology (STCMED), Heidelberg, developed the whole-slide imaging and analysis platform CYTOREADER.
 Its core is based on convolutional neural networks trained to automate dual-stain evaluation.
-In combination with the imaging capabilities of the Hamamatsu NanoZoomer S360 whole-slide scanner, CYTOREADER offers automated scanning functionality of patient slides.
+In combination with the imaging capabilities of the Hamamatsu NanoZoomer S360 Digital slide scanner whole-slide scanner, CYTOREADER offers automated scanning functionality of patient slides.
 Additional applications of the platform include a slide management system, assisted evaluation and second opinion.
 STCMED’s cloud-based implementation allows easy global access to CYTOREADER’s diagnostic platform through standard internet access only.
 Furthermore, the CYTOREADER diagnostic platform performs automatic quality checking of samples and lab slide production, Ensuring a high quality lab QC process, In practical application, CYTOREADER uses its automatic analysis capability to present the 30 most pre-cancer likely tiles in a gallery view for assisting experts in a fast evaluation of a patient samples.

 Prof. Niels Grabe